tpyork/hgen-612/course-info/hgen-612_syllabus.md

 ## Course Materials
 We will be using OSF (https://osf.io/24mp7/) as the hub for all course materials in combination with Github.
-Both of these file management  Details where each group of files live are as follows:
+Both of these file management tools work nicely together and allow for users of different skill levels to access and interact with materials.
+This approach is commonly used in the wild and so we will adopt it in this course, in lieu of Canvas, to promote familiarity with this system.
+Details where each group of files live are as follows:

   - Presentations and reading materials will be stored directly on OSF.
   - Code and course meta-information (e.g., syllabus) will be stored on the course Github site and linked to OSF.